 Practices have raised concerns about the inclusion of the NI number within the data set.
 The purpose of the NI number is to enable NHS Digital to assign a unique identifier to each member of the NHS workforce, to map the workforce across different sectors and to determine headcount.
 The NI number is used to produce a pseudonymised workforce identifier at the first stage of the data process, to link data from different NHS settings.
 The NI number is not retained once this has been done.

-Following concerns raised by the BMA, the WMDS Team committed to reviewing the use of the NI number, and made it a desirable rather than essential item while the review was undertaken.
-However, we believe initial use of NI numbers to assign unique identifiers is the best option to ensure workforce data is accurate.
-An accurate workforce picture will enable the BMA to hold the government and national commissioners to account with regard to the GP Forward View plans.
+We believe initial use of NI numbers to assign unique identifiers is the best option to ensure workforce data is accurate.
+An accurate workforce picture will enable the BMA to hold the government and national commissioners to account with regard to the NHS Long Term Plan and other emerging workforce plans.

 Privacy impact assessment consultation

 Prior to implementing the new data collection, NHS Digital undertook a PIA (privacy impact assessment) to inform stakeholders about the information governance and data protection risks associated with the WMDS, and proposed mitigating actions for the risks.
 Stakeholders were invited to respond to the PIA's findings, and to raise any additional concerns not already addressed by the PIA.